codeface-io/mac-stack/README.md

 3. Optional: Customize any of the [components listed above](#what)
 4. Run [`./update.sh`](update.sh)

+There may be some remaining manual steps to complete the setup:

+* If Raycast is part of the setup (as with my default), [import Raycast settings from `.rayconfig` file](raycast/raycast.md#setup).

 ### Subsequent System Updates

 After you have successfully set up the system once: